ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&parent=osu.ppy.sh&video=2818377183" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-Both Argentina and Poland offered fruits, sweat and tears in an arduous journey to the summit.
-But only one could claim victory in the end.
+Both Argentina and Poland offered fruits, sweat and tears in an arduous journey to the summit, but only one could claim victory in the end.
 In one corner, Argentina, the four-man yet all-rounder team, aspiring to win their second trophy.
 In the other, Poland, with their most dominant team ever, eager for revenge after the 7–5 defeat in Finals and hungry for another victory after a comeback against France in the losers' Final.

 Argentina did not wait to show their worth, opening with a break point on Poland's [HD3](https://osu.ppy.sh/beatmapsets/2581070#fruits/5752994).
 They followed it up by chaining together three more points with their own [DT1](https://osu.ppy.sh/beatmapsets/2581179#fruits/5753318) and [DT3](https://osu.ppy.sh/beatmapsets/2581081#fruits/5753012) picks and another break point on the Polish [NM5](https://osu.ppy.sh/beatmapsets/2581068#fruits/5752992) pick.
-Poland managed to snatch the momentum back with [MX2](https://osu.ppy.sh/beatmapsets/2581126#fruits/5753099) (perhaps the 4–1 curse would come true again).
-But Argentina hit back by picking their protect, [NM1](https://osu.ppy.sh/beatmapsets/2581065#fruits/5752986), a map infamous for its exhausting wiggles.
+Poland managed to snatch the momentum with [MX2](https://osu.ppy.sh/beatmapsets/2581126#fruits/5753099) (perhaps the 4–1 curse would come true again), but Argentina hit right back by picking their protect, [NM1](https://osu.ppy.sh/beatmapsets/2581065#fruits/5752986), a map infamous for its exhausting wiggles.
 Here we experienced the match's standout moment: an Argentine victory by more than one million points.

 Poland's protect worked as expected as they immediately won their [HD2](https://osu.ppy.sh/beatmapsets/2581066#fruits/5752988) right after, the team's signature pick.
-Here we saw ::{ flag=PL }:: [Phob](https://osu.ppy.sh/users/6069462) doing *Phob* things, scoring 985k on the AR8 map.
+Here we saw ::{ flag=PL }:: [Phob](https://osu.ppy.sh/users/6069462) doing *Phob* things, scoring 985k on the AR 8 map.
 Off the back of that, [NM2](https://osu.ppy.sh/beatmapsets/2581056#fruits/5752968) made it 6–2, giving Argentina the tournament point.
 However, it took three more maps to reach the final map of the match thanks to Polish wins on [DT4](https://osu.ppy.sh/beatmapsets/2581125#fruits/5753098) and [MX1](https://osu.ppy.sh/beatmapsets/2581082#fruits/5753015).
 Poland's crucial pick to either get them to tiebreaker or cost them the match was [HD1](https://osu.ppy.sh/beatmapsets/2581063#fruits/5752984). ::{ flag=AR }:: [Story](https://osu.ppy.sh/users/8172283) scored an impressive 996k with a single miss, followed by ::{ flag=PL }:: [Phob](https://osu.ppy.sh/users/6069462) with an equally impressive 983k.
 Sadly, it was not enough.
-The scoreline ended up in Argentina's favour and thus, Argentina wrote history by securing their second Coronación de Gloria — the only country alongside South Korea to win two consecutive CWCs.
+The scoreline ended up in Argentina's favour, and thus Argentina wrote history by securing their second Coronación de Gloria — the only country alongside South Korea to win two consecutive CWCs.

 ### Other match highlights